About Me

 Profile Picture of Markus Frey

-I am a machine learning researcher with a Ph.D. in computational neuroscience, specializing in neural- network models that tackle complex problems at the intersection of AI and neuroscience.
-I received a bachelor's degree in computer science from University of Ulm before continuing my studies in cognitive science at University of Tübingen.
-I did my PhD in computational neuroscience at the Kavli Institute for Systems Neuroscience & the University College London.
+I am a machine learning researcher with a Ph.D. in computational neuroscience, specializing in models that tackle complex problems at the intersection of AI and neuroscience.
+I did my PhD in computational neuroscience at the Kavli Institute for Systems Neuroscience with Christian Doeller & at University College London with Caswell Barry, followed by a PostDoc with Mackenzie Mathis at EPFL in Switzerland.
+I am currently a researcher at the Lamarr Institute & Fraunhofer IAIS, working on improving reasoning in large language models together with Mehdi Ali.

 Time-series attribution maps with regularized contrastive learning